-In light of the recent death of Robin Williams, I felt the need to write a post targeted toward people who deal with depression and anxiety.
+Are you looking for ways of dealing with depression?
+In light of the recent death of Robin Williams, I felt the need to write a post targeted toward people who are dealing with depression and anxiety.
 I remember my days of depression like they were yesterday.
 That cold, dark and lonely feeling that I could never seem to shake.
 And while I witnessed many others find help through prayer, counsel and medication, I couldn’t seem to find that same relief for myself.
 This battle was not just mental, but spiritual.

 I believe clinical depression is an epidemic that is taking the world by storm.
 While many individuals might overlook this disorder as something minor, the many deaths and suicide attempts that derive from it prove otherwise.

 Facts About Dealing With Depression:

 1. 18.8 million Americans are affected by depressive disorders.

 2. Depression is a mental and spiritual battle that affects one in 10 Americans.

 3. Number of patients diagnosed with depression increases each year by 20 percent.

 4. 121 million people around the world currently suffer from dealing with depression.

 Those statistics are staggering.
 I can’t help but think about the millions of people who currently feel alone, hopeless and as if their life has no meaning.
 I’ve battled with depression for many years, been on and off different medications, and even sought counsel from pastors who specialize in this field.